 Over the air TV signals are received by the roof-mounted TV antenna.
-To maximize signal quality, raise the TV antenna by turning the ceiling-mounted crank inside the travel trailer.
-Once raised, the antenna can be further tuned to improve reception by rotating the antenna base.
+The TV antenna is omni-directional - There is no need to reposition it to improve reception.
 The TV antenna includes a powered signal booster that also strengthens the signal.
 Note that it will usually be necessary to re-scan for broadcast channels whenever you relocate your travel trailer.